HAND PLANE SUCCESS: How to Fine-Tune This Tool So It Works Like It Should

 I was seven years-old when I used a hand plane for the first time, and the experience almost crushed me under a load of guilt.
 It happened while my grandfather was letting me use an all-wood smoothing plane originally owned by his father, a British-trained cabinetmaker.
 Everything was going well until I hit a finishing nail buried in the scrap pine I was practicing on.
 That accident nicked the blade, of course, inflicting what seemed to me like permanent damage on the tool.
 Every time I took another stroke, a long, thin bulge of wood on the otherwise smooth, planed surface reminded me of my mistake.

 But wise granddads don’t earn their positions without knowing how to deal calmly with all the nicks that life dishes out.
 And it wasn’t long before I witnessed first-hand how my enormous problem could be eliminated and the tool made better than before by applying skill and patience.
 Time spent honing out the nick and tuning the plane left it much improved before it was back in my hands.
 The experience also showed me that some things are worth tinkering with.
 Hand planes are one of these things.
 I’ve since learned to tune my own collection of hand planes — both old and new — and to experience the satisfaction that comes from curls of wood swooshing out of a hotrod hand plane that’s firing on all cylinders.
 It’s a great feeling, but it won’t happen without applying know-how.
-This is what it means to turn your hand plane into a hot rod.
+This is what it means to turn your hand plane into a hot rod, and it’s what you’ll learn about here.

 Each part of a hand plane has a name, and understanding these names is important for the tuning process.
 Click image for larger, printable view.